-RTMP Streaming: The Real-Time Messaging Protocol Explained (Update)July 21, 2020
+RTMP Streaming: The Real-Time Messaging Protocol Explained (Update)November 10, 2021

 The protocol started out as the secret sauce behind live and on-demand streaming with Adobe Flash Player.
 Because this popular Flash plugin powered 98% of internet browsers in its heyday, RTMP was used ubiquitously.

 The majority of encoders today can transmit RTMP, and most media servers can receive it.
-Even big social media players like Facebook, YouTube, Twitch, and Periscope accept it.
+Even big social media players like Facebook, YouTube, and Twitch accept it.
 However, RTMP streams run into compatibility issues when it comes to playback on popular browsers and devices.

-In this article, we’ll take a look at the RTMP specification, the history behind RTMP streaming, and alternative protocols to use.
+In this article, we’ll look at the RTMP specification, the history behind RTMP streaming, how to start streaming with an RTMP encoder, and alternative protocols to consider.